Traneptora/grimoire/_posts/2015-01-11-divine-word.markdown

 * 30 hit points or fewer: blinded, deafened, and stunned for 1 hour
 * 20 hit points or fewer: killed instantly

-Regardless of its current hit points, a celestial, an element, a fey or a fiend that fails its save is forced back to its plane of origin (if it isn’t there already) and can’t return to your current plane for 24 hours by any means short of a _wish_ spell.
+Regardless of its current hit points, a celestial, an element, a fey or a fiend that fails its save is forced back to its plane of origin (if it isn’t there already) and can’t return to your current plane for 24 hours by any means short of a *[Wish](wish)* spell.